rupeshthakur8550/DSA-using-Java/README.md

 ## 1. Classes and Objects

 ### Classes
-- A **class** is a blueprint for creating objects.
-It defines a new data type that can be used to create objects.
+- A **class** is a blueprint for creating objects and defines a new data type that can be used to instantiate objects.
-- A class is a logical construct that doesn't occupy space in memory until an object is instantiated from it.
+- It is a logical construct and doesn't occupy space in memory until an object is instantiated from it.

+**Example: Defining a Class**
 ```java
 class Box {
     double width;